Munawwar/flex-helper/README.md

 ### Browser Support

-flex-helper.css supports Edge 13+, Safari 9 and latest Chrome and Firefox.
+flex-helper.css supports IE 11, MS Edge 13+, Safari 9 and latest Chrome and Firefox.

 For older browsers support, use: